 Slalom Consulting Case Interview: Format, Tips, and Prep Guide (2026)

-Slalom Consulting uses a mix of candidate-led cases, take-home assignments, and behavioral interviews.
+Slalom Consulting uses candidate-led cases, take-home assignments, and behavioral interviews.
 Here's the full process, what they assess, and how to prepare.

-Slalom is not the first consulting firm that comes to mind when candidates are building their prep list — and that's a mistake.
-Slalom has grown to 13,000+ consultants globally, operates across every major industry, and runs an interview process that specifically tests for the skills that distinguish strong from average consultants: clear communication, structured thinking, and genuine cultural alignment.
+Slalom is not the first consulting firm that comes to mind when candidates are building their prep list, and that's a mistake.
+Slalom is a global business and technology consulting company with a team of around 12,000, deep technology partnerships, and a practical strategy-to-implementation model.
+Its interview process tests the skills that distinguish strong from average consultants: clear communication, structured thinking, and genuine cultural alignment.

 The Slalom Interview Process

 Slalom's process is less standardized than MBB, meaning it varies by office, role level, and hiring manager.
-The most common structure for a consulting role:
+A common consulting-role pattern looks like this, but recruiter instructions override any generic guide:

 Not all roles include every step.
-Some offer tracks skip the take-home; senior consulting roles often add an extra Partner conversation.
-Timing from first screen to offer averages 3–4 weeks based on Glassdoor interview reports.
+Some tracks skip the take-home; senior consulting roles often add an extra senior-leader conversation.
+Timing from first screen to offer varies with role, market, and calendar availability.
+Use candidate reports for directional expectations, then ask your recruiter what the current process looks like for your specific opening.

 How Slalom Cases Differ From MBB